microsoft/kernel-memory/examples/001-dotnet-WebClient/README.md

 1. The example points to `https://127.0.0.1:9001` so you should start the Kernel Memory Service locally before running this example.

-2. You can easily deploy Kernel Memory to Azure by folowing procedure on [this page](../../infra/README.md).
+2. You can easily deploy Kernel Memory to Azure by following procedure on [this page](../../infra/README.md).

 Start `dotnet/Service/Service.csproj`.
 See `dotnet/Service/README.md` for details.